 Your tent comes with guy lines, 8 stakes, and tent.
 The tent has loops for hanging lanterns or flashlights in the ridge corners and a personal items pocket.
-This tent is intended for use with trekking poles.
-You can purchase trekking poles separately from our website or use your own.
+This tent is intended for use with trekking poles and our trekking pole extension which allows you to connect two trekking poles together.